‘Stranger Things’ house for sale in Georgia - NewsBreak

 According to Zillow, the house “is being sold ‘AS-IS’ with no seller disclosure, SERIOUS buyers only.”

-The 1,846 square foot house, which featured in season 1 as the original Byers house, has three bedrooms and two bathrooms.Pollman’s Bakery Broad St. location re-opening after roach infestation shut down
+The 1,846 square foot house, which featured in season 1 as the original Byers house, has three bedrooms and two bathrooms.Movie about historical shooting at protestors to be filmed in Columbus

 Zillow said the house “makes for a PERFECT Airbnb, short term rental, or personal residence for someone willing to take it on.”